Jacqued/quetzal-server/README.md

     * Array of receiver objects
   * **500** : error

-Gel all info on an org
+Gel all info on a receiver

-* /orgs/:id
+* /receivers/:id
 * GET
 * __Requires member status__
 * Returns